- When both Fresh Foods (FF) and Freezer (FZ) compartments are not working, the usual culprit is a failed inverter (relay) or compressor

-One morning, I discovered that my 6 year old (GE Profile PFCF1NFWA) refrigerator suddenly could not hold the temperature.
-Instead of holding at 0 and 37 degrees (freezer and refrigerator respectively), I found them at 48 degrees (and climbing).
+On April 2014, I discovered that my 6 year old (GE Profile PFCF1NFWA) refrigerator suddenly could not hold the temperature.
+Instead of holding at 0 and 37 degrees (freezer and refrigerator respectively), I found both of them at 48 degrees (and climbing).

 We have a tendency of piling frozen food in the bottom drawer so I thought it was nothing more than an improperly sealed freezer door so I emptied it out, unplugged it for 2 hours, then after plugging it back in, left the refrigerator undisturbed overnight.

 It worked for a day but then the temperature started to climb again which indicated a component failure.
-This post explains how I repaired the problem myself.

 - Digital Multimeter (DMM) (Don’t have one?
 Read my reviews here)